Naruto607/NooseMod/Readme.txt

 	Exit the game and view the screenshots.
 Write the coordinates based on the template.

 	In the new version I will include a script for building a NooseMod mission.

+Callouts Available:
+====
+1. NooseMod: Main callout that comprises of 8 missions by default.

+2. Terrorist Pursuit: Special callout for non-SWAT members (police officers or FIB) to aid NOOSE officers in apprehending or executing the fleeing terrorists from the crime scene

+To start one of those, type StartCallout followed by one of these while in SHDN console:
+1. NooseMod: NooseMod callout
+2. TerroristPursuit: Terrorist Pursuit callout

 Requirements: